All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When prepared correctly by a quality compounding pharmacy, the clinical effectiveness should be equivalent.

 The key phrase is "prepared correctly."
-Compounding introduces variables that do not exist with brand-name products: batch-to-batch consistency, sterility protocols, and storage handling all depend on the pharmacy's quality systems.
+Compounding introduces variables that don't exist with brand-name products: batch-to-batch consistency, sterility protocols, and storage handling all depend on the pharmacy's quality systems.
 This is why choosing a 503B pharmacy with thorough testing matters so much.

 Patient reports and clinical experience at FormBlends show consistent weight loss results with compounded tirzepatide that align with published clinical trial data.
 Patients on 10 to 15mg doses typically see 15 to 20% body weight loss over 6 to 12 months, which matches SURMOUNT trial ranges.